Emmely2008/Exercise---Technical-Comparison-of-an-SQL-and-Graph-Database-/README.md

 ### Conclude which database is better suited for this kind of queries and explain why.

-- Neo4J has the best performance for ueries like this.
+- Neo4J has the best performance for queries like this.
 - The relational databases performed slightly slower for operations like this.

 I expected the relational database to be much slower.
 I didn't expect the Neo4J to have almost linear running time when data grows logarithmically.